Welcome to Year 4!

 By the time children reach Year 4 they have fully settled into KS2 at Priory.
 We aim to focus on developing the children’s independence towards their attitude to school work and encourage them to start being more responsible for their own learning.

-In 2017-18 the Year 4 teaching team includes Mrs Toland, Miss Lake, Mrs Bowser, Mrs Keys and Mrs Brecht.
-The teaching assistants that support Year 6 are: Mrs Calabrese, Mrs Saroay, Mrs Crowe, Mrs Woods, Miss Tricker and Miss Crespo.
+In 2018-19, the Year 4 teaching team includes Miss Lake, Mrs Bowser, Miss Clayton, Mrs Keys, Mrs Brecht and Mrs Prescott.
+The teaching assistants that support Year 4 are: Mrs Calabrese, Mrs Crowe, Miss Malcom – Howarth, Mrs Keating and Mrs Wadiike-Williams (learning mentor).

 Year 4 study the following topics: